Skip to content ↓

 Duncan Nelson- Deputy Head Teacher

-In September 2023, I moved to Winhills as Deputy Head.
-This move will provide me an opportunity to develop my leadership skills within a different demographic area as well as lead a larger school.
-I truly believe that all decisions made within school should have the children at the centre and we (as teachers) should provide the best education and opportunities for our young learners.
+In September 2023, I became Deputy Headteacher at Winhills, further developing my leadership within a larger school and a different demographic context.
+I firmly believe that all decisions within school should place children at the centre, ensuring the best possible education and opportunities for every learner.

 Evelyn Fujar - Winhills Parent LGB Member